GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.1/Feedback from Version 1.md

 After some discussion, it was felt that a series of approaches could be taken.
 Firstly, to consider overlaying ward boundaries and adding in the ward names on the tooltips for the dashboards.
 This would then provide an overview of wards, whilst showing the potential variance *within* wards that a purely ward-level analysis would not provide.
 Then to test this approach, and see whether other options might be better - for example, an on/off button for ward overlays, and separately an option to switch between LSOA and ward level analysis.

-The original model focused on one local authority.
-Discussions with different parts of the country, and through the Cooperative Councils Innovation Network, has highlighted a sensible need to ensure that areas other than just England are reasonably included.
-This would involve adding in further Welsh data  - specifically, the Wales IMD data - and expanding the work to include Scotland, as well as potentially Northern Ireland.

 **Actions:**
 * Add a ward overlay to the data as a starting point.
 * Consider adding an LSOA to ward lookup to the tool so that the ward name is displayed for each LSOA.